jamescosborn/productivity-czar/README.md

 ```
   i.
 Technical List
   ii.
 Productivity Czar, .entropy wireframes
-  iii. blog posts
+  iii.
+'Taking a break: a lesson from Metal Dog' -- a blog post
 ```

 *--*

 ## Technical List
 Every now and then it's good to pause and reflect on where you've come from and where you're going.
-Here are some areas I'd like to focus improving on in order to become a better developer:
+Here are some areas I'd like to focus on improving in order to become a better developer:

 ### Design
 My work at Epicodus has been largely focused on back-end languages.
-I often don't style my projects because I'm focused on the functionality first.
-I'd like to take some lessons on the design side to improve on my ability to give my projects great styles.
+I often don't style my projects, because I'm focused on the functionality.
+I'd like to take some lessons on the design side to improve on my ability to style my projects.
 * UI/UX Design
 * Wireframes
 * Photoshop